 I worked there for the summer and went to school during the academic year of 1901-1902.
-Of the rest of my companions, some stayed like myself to work and study; some ran away and returned to Puerto Rico; and the
+Of the rest of my companions, some stayed like myself to work and study; some ran away and returned to Puerto Rico; and the parents of the well to do either sent for their children or transferred them to other schools.
+We were a very disappointed lot.
+I had decided to become a lawyer, but I did not see that in this school I would ever get nearer my goal.8

-It is sad and poignant to read his description of how he was treated [29]:
+It is sad and poignant to read his description of how he was treated:

 As I was different from the Indians and also somewhat different from the Americans, I became a curiosity.
 On Sunday afternoons, people from all over that section of the country that came purposely to see Miss Mira's new boy visited the place.
-They had heard that he was not an Indian, that he had come from Puerto Rico; and they wanted to see what Puerto Ricans looked like. $[30]^{9}$
+They had heard that he was not an Indian, that he had come from Puerto Rico; and they wanted to see what Puerto Ricans looked like.
+9

-Osuna closes his article by telling us about his last days as a Carlisle alumnus: [31]
+Osuna closes his article by telling us about his last days as a Carlisle alumnus:

 In the spring of 1905, I received a letter reminding me that I was still a Carlisle student, but that the authorities felt that I was advanced enough to graduate from the institution and sever my relationship with the Federal Government. ...
 I went to Carlisle, attended commencement; ...
 I received a diploma of the Carlisle Indian Industrial School.
 I graduated with the class of 1905; I am an alumnus of the Carlisle Indian Industrial School.
 I am an Indian in spite of myself.
-[32]10
+10

 These newspaper articles show one side of Carlisle, but the documents found at NARA show another perspective.
-The first set of documents, created when the students first arrived at the school, was the Descriptive and Historical Record of the Students (see Figure 4).
-These consisted of cards that included such data as: [33]
+The first set of documents, created when the students first arrived at the school, was the Descriptive and Historical Record of the Students.
+These consisted of cards that included such data as: